Parametrized higher category theory: Kan extensions

 The following are equivalent: \begin{enumerate} \item $G$ is a left $S$-Kan extension of $F$ along $\phi$. \item $G^\dagger$ is a left Kan extension of $F^\dagger$ along $\phi$. \item For all objects $s \in S$, $G^\dagger|_{D_s}$ is a left Kan extension of $F^\dagger|_{C_s}$ along $\phi_s$. \end{enumerate} \end{prp} \begin{proof} We first prove that (1) and (2) are equivalent.
 Factor $\phi: C \to D$ through the free $S$-cocartesian fibration on $\phi$:

 Since $\iota_C$ is $S$-left adjoint to $\pr_C$, it is also left adjoint.
 Therefore, the $S$-left Kan extension resp. the left Kan extension of $F$ resp. $F^\dagger$ along $\iota_C$ is computed by $F \circ \pr_C$ resp. $F^\dagger \circ \pr_C$.
 By transitivity of Kan extensions, we thereby reduce to the case that $\phi$ is $S$-cocartesian.
-The claim now follows easily by combining Prp. \ref{prp:identifyingColimitsInCatOfObjects} and Prp. \ref{prp:ColimitsAreLKEs}.
+The claim now follows easily by combining Proposition~\ref{prp:identifyingColimitsInCatOfObjects} and Proposition~\ref{prp:ColimitsAreLKEs}.